stalniy/casl/packages/casl-aurelia/README.md

 ### 2. Defining Abilities

-This plugin provides an empty `Ability` instance, so you either need to provide your own or update existing one.
+By default, this package provides an empty `Ability` instance, so you either need to update provided one or provide your own.
 In case if you want to provide your own, just define it using `AbilityBuilder` (or whatever way you prefer):

 ```js
 // ability.js